Here's the single biggest myth in NSW motor accident claims: if you were at fault, you get nothing.

 - Deliberate self-injury.

-Outside those narrow exclusions, being at fault for a crash — even a bad one — doesn't block the 52 weeks.
+Outside those narrow exclusions, being at fault for a crash — even a bad one — doesn't cancel the statutory support.
 This is the part that consistently surprises people.

 The same 28-day rule applies: lodging inside 28 days preserves backdated weekly payments.
 Lodging late is still possible, but insurers can and do argue that the weeks between the accident and lodgement aren't payable.
 For an at-fault driver earning $1,500 a week, a ten-week late lodgement potentially walks away from $14,000 in backdated income support.